Hash-It-Out/EVoting/README.md

 ------------------------------------------
 ### File Structure

-- `Voter_centralized` : Contains a voter registeration system which generated private and public keys for voters.
+- `Voter_centralized` : Contains a voter registration system which generated private and public keys for voters.
 - `election-master` : Contains a decentralized application for voting system.
 - `Candidate` : Contains a decentralized application for candidate registeration.

 ------------------------------------------